NSM722/Learning-Journal/README.md

  + Build each page using only HTML & CSS
  + Make all the pages responsive:

-    + Inlusion of the Viewport Meta Tag
+    + Inclusion of the Viewport Meta Tag
     + Ensure Mobile First Design
     + Use of Relative Units
     + Apply Media Queries